fsefu/customer-insights-analytics/README.md

 - PostgreSQL/MySQL: Database systems for storing and querying the final results.
 - Docker: Containerization of the project for easy deployment.

+## Author
+Sefuwan Feysa

+Feel free to reach out for any questions or feedback at [sefuwanfd@gmail.com].